citruspers/SBASE-smoothieware-for-Kossel-Plus/readme.md

 Autolevel with the display: untested, and still need to add something to manually set the Z0 position as specified in the Smoothieware documentation.

+The board uses DRV8825 stepper drivers which may emit pulses that are too short, causing artifacts/print abberations.
+Look into the TL-smoother or "drv8825 diode hack" for more info (it's a 13$ upgrade).

 Useful links: